rails/rails/guides/source/routing.md

 ### Routing Incoming URLs to Code

 When your Rails application receives an incoming request, it asks the router to match it to a controller action.
 For example, take the following incoming request:

 ```
 GET /users/17
 ```

-it asks the router to match it to a controller action.
+The Router's job is to match it to a controller action.
 If the first matching route is:

 ```ruby
 get '/users/:id', to: 'user#show'
 ```

-the request is dispatched to the `users` controller's `show` action with `{ id: '17' }` in `params`.
+The request is matched to the `UsersController` class's `show` action with `{ id: '17' }` in the `params` hash.

-Passing a `String` to `to:` will expect a `controller#action` format.
-When using a `Symbol`, the `to:` option should be replaced with `action:`.
-When using a `String` without a `#`, the `to:` option should be replaced with `controller:`:
+The `to:` option expects a `controller#action` format when passed a string.
+Alternatively, You can pass a symbol and use the `action:` option, instead of `to:`.
+You can also pass a string without a `#`, in which case the `controller:` option is used instead to `to:`.
+For example:

 ```ruby
 get '/users/:id', action: :show, controller: 'users'